PoCInnovation/PoCtf/README.md

 You can access the platform  and the challenges with this URL: [https://poctf-beta.poc-innovation.com](https://poctf-beta.poc-innovation.com)
 ## Challenges
+### Introduction

+We made 2 introduction challenges:
+ - BIP: An audio file that you have to analyse in order to get the flag from it.
+ - Find me if you can: This challenge is a GEOINT challenge.
+You give you an image, and you have to find in which city the photo was taken.

 ### ROP
 **R**eturn-**o**riented **p**rogramming (**ROP**) is a computer security exploit technique that allows an attacker to execute code in the presence of security defenses such as executable space protection and code signing.